 Once you make a list, rank them in order of importance and recognize the skills that are your strengths and the ones you’d like to develop.

 Once your list is ready, take your time to think about the skill that’ll help you in the long run.
-Upon recognizing this skill, you can start your research on how you can leverage this skill and make a lucrative career out of it.
+Upon recognizing this skill, you can start researching how to leverage it and make a lucrative career out of it.

 It’s wise to check online for different majors and their curriculum in detail to understand whether the courses are relevant for you or not.